-And nearly every organization is subject to regulatory compliance that requires data oversight.
-Several dedicated personnel (e.g., data controllers) are responsible for that administration—especially tracking where sensitive and protected data is stored.
-Their roles depend on understanding the types of data their organization possesses, which means they rely on accurate data classification process.
+Several dedicated personnel (e.g., data controllers) are responsible for that administration which includes tracking the storage location of sensitive and protected data.
+Their roles depend on understanding the types of data their organization possesses, which means they rely on an accurate data classification process and ongoing data discovery.

 - Database migrations

 - Mergers and acquisitions

 - IT systems and other resource integrations

 Simply put, establishing security measures and implementing data classification practices can help organizations avoid information management disasters.

 How Does the US Government Classify Confidential Data?